-Life can be full of important, painful and challenging relationships, and for me psychological support is a relationship experience that can lead to insight and positive change.
-I have a diverse range of interests, and I enjoy working with infants, children, adolescents and adults.
-I have experience in providing both psychotherapy, including play therapy for children.
-There may be a range of reasons why you need to see a psychologist, including trauma, anxiety, depression or relationships, and I offer short-term or more long-term work as needed.
-I charge within medical aid rates.
-I also offer online (Skype) therapy, and work after hours and on weekends (Saturdays).
+Life can be full of important, painful and challenging relationships, and therapy is a relationship experience that can lead to insight and positive change.
+I offer face-to-face therapy at Encompass Health Centre in Gardens, Cape Town in the City Bowl area.
+I also provide online counselling via Zoom.
+I have a diverse range of interests, and I enjoy working with infants, children, teenagers and adults.
+I have experience in providing psychotherapy, including play therapy.
+There may be a range of reasons for seeing a psychologist, including trauma, anxiety or depression, and I offer short-term or more long-term work as needed.
+Find out more about therapy and my rates below, or contact me to book a session or ask a question.

-I am a registered psychologist and have a Master's of Arts degree (cum laude) in Community-Based Counselling Psychology from the University of the Witwatersrand.
+I am a registered psychologist and have a Master of Arts degree (cum laude) in Community-Based Counselling Psychology from the University of the Witwatersrand.
 I also completed my undergraduate at Wits, achieving a Bachelor of Science in Psychology, followed by my Honours in Psychology.
 During my Master's training, I also provided counselling at the Emthonjeni Centre at Wits.
-More recently, I have worked at Ububele, a non-governmental organisation that provides psychological services to those in Alexandra Township and the surrounding areas.
-Currently, I work as a therapist in private practice in Parktown North, Randburg, Johannesburg.
-I also provide my services to schools and run workshops and groups, as well as corporates, offering trauma debriefing.
-I lecture at Wits University in Parktown and Braamfontein part-time, teaching undergraduate and postgraduate courses.
+I worked as an intern at Ububele, a non-governmental organisation that provides psychological services to those in Alexandra Township and the surrounding areas.
+Currently, I work as a therapist in private practice in Gardens, Cape Town (City Bowl).
+I also provide my services to schools and run workshops and groups, as well as corporates services such as trauma debriefing.
+I also have experience as an undergraduate and postgraduate lecturer, and as a counsellor at an addiction rehab centre.

 Family Therapy: problematic family dynamics and